jasonsamuels/jasonsamuels.github.io/_posts/2018-02-08-mgnpo-readings-wk-4-s18.md

     * strongly correlated with the NGOs’ ability or willingness to adopt, or not adopt, the rights-based approach
     * organizations that have never before received development aid should begin entering the global development arena
     * most pronounced among the Tier 3–5 NGOs
-  * H2: Increasing emphasis on advocacy: Development NGOs will increasingly boost their advocacy work while curtailing their service delivery efforts
+  * <b>H2: Increasing emphasis on advocacy: Development NGOs will increasingly boost their advocacy work while curtailing their service delivery efforts</b>
     * Development NGOs, in this view, should abandon service delivery and focus instead on creating and strengthening local accountability mechanisms
     * In this view, NGO service delivery treats symptoms rather than causes
     * second school of rights-based thought is a bit more flexible, arguing that service delivery can empower groups and individuals, and lend rights-based groups the means to gain citizen trust and commitment